Fiscal Sponsorship: Charges (Model A)

-First thing to understand is that the Model A fiscal sponsorship administrative fee is an intraorganizational fee – that is, the fiscal sponsor is charging its own restricted fund (created for purposes of supporting the FSP’s charitable purpose) such fee.
+First thing to understand is that what is often referred to as a fiscal sponsorship “administrative fee” is actually an internal charge – that is, the fiscal sponsor is charging its own restricted fund (created for purposes of supporting the FSP’s charitable purpose) some amount that is satisfied by an internal transfer from the project’s fund to the fiscal sponsor’s general fund.
 There is no charge to an external party, including the other party that entered into the fiscal sponsorship agreement (commonly, an unincorporated nonprofit association, sometimes referred to as the “Steering Committee”).
 So, from an accounting perspective, the administrative fee is not income to the fiscal sponsor.

 While the administrative fee is often described as a service fee, this is also a mischaracterization of the comprehensive fiscal sponsorship relationship.
 The Model A fiscal sponsor is not like an outside vendor providing bookkeeping, payroll, and financial reporting services to the Steering Committee.
 The Model A fiscal sponsor has accepted ultimate legal responsibility for the FSP and carries the risks of an entity housing the FSP.
 If the FSP can’t pay a creditor, that’s the fiscal sponsor’s responsibility.
 Even if the fiscal sponsor tries to shift that responsibility to the FSP leaders, the creditor will ordinarily sue only the fiscal sponsor.
 If the FSP engages in prohibited political campaign intervention or a private benefit transaction, the fiscal sponsor risks its 501(c)(3) status.